 The five winners of the Education For All Contest will each be awarded a $1000 education award.
 Eligibility is reserved exclusively for high school seniors.

 The file name of each student's photo entry must be saved as their telephone number.
 This must be the same number as that listed on the application form.

 F3 will forward entries to judges selected by CAAASA for assessment.
-Photo submissions will be assessed on originality, technical excellence, composition, overall impact, and artistic merit.
+Photo submissions will be judged on originality, technical excellence, composition, overall impact, and artistic merit.